Mission and Goals

 Women's Microfinance Initiative (WMI) is a non-profit organization founded by a network of professional women in the Washington, D.C. area.

-WMI makes loans available to impoverished women who have no access to banking services.
-Issuing affordable, collateral-free loans for as little as $50, WMI promotes women's economic participation and carries the hope of prosperity to poor, rural areas of Uganda, Kenya and Tanzania.
+Through its local partners, WMI provides funding to make small loans available to impoverished women who have no access to banking services.
+By funding affordable, collateral-free loans for as little as $100, WMI promotes women's economic participation and carries the hope of prosperity to poor, rural areas of Uganda, Kenya and Tanzania.
 Microfinance helps the poor grow tiny businesses to generate income that they can use for basic needs, education, healthcare, and savings.
-After two years in the WMI village-level loan program, women can transition to bank loans or their businesses can become self-financing.
-They achieve financial autonomy and join their country's formal economy.
+After two years in the WMI village-level loan program, women can become self-financing, apply for larger loans, or transition to more formal lending institutions.
+They have achieved a track-record of operating their small business and have developed financial skills that help them navigate the formal economy.

 WMI distributes loans through village-level organizations and works with these partners to develop social outreach networks.

-WMI is a transparent, home-grown, non-profit organization dedicated to non-exploitive lending practices.
-It has no debt and minimal overhead costs: all U.S.-based board members, interns, and staff work on a volunteer basis.
+WMI is a transparent, home-grown, non-profit organization dedicated to promoting non-exploitive lending practices.
+It has no debt and minimal overhead costs: U.S.-based board members and interns are volunteers: WMI does not employ any full-time staff.

 About Us About Us